Shawn-csy/Shawn-csy/README.md

  **<h3 align="left">A starter fullstack web developer, creating some web applications.
 Skilled in both front-end and back-end technologies, with a keen eye for user experience and performance optimization.</h3>**

-- 💼 I'm currently working on:  💻 Developing my pofolio web with React and next
+> 💼 I'm currently working on:
+>>Developing my pofolio web with React and next

-- 🌱 I'm currently learning: 📚 Unity
+>  I'm currently learning:
+>>📚 Unity

-- 💬 Ask me about: ** JavaScript, React, MongoDB, and RESTful APIs**
+> Ask me about:
+>>JavaScript, React, MongoDB,Python and RESTful APIs

  **<h3 align="center">Skills</h3>**